AdeleD/react-paginate/README.md

 1. [Submit an issue](https://github.com/AdeleD/react-paginate/issues)
 2. Fork the repository
 3. Create a dedicated branch (never ever work in `master`)
+4. The first time, run the command: 'webpack' into the directory
-4. Run `npm start`
+5. Run `npm start`
-5. Fix bugs or implement features
+6. Fix bugs or implement features
-6. Always write tests
+7. Always write tests

 Run tests: